 Please keep in mind that while a cosigner may not be initially required to apply for a private loan, some applicants may be required to provide a cosigner for final loan approval.
-If you are considering a private education loan, you are encouraged to review our Preferred Lender information and WIU Preferred Lender List.
-The WIU Financial Aid Office will process alternative loans for ANY lender selected by a student.

 Remember - borrow only what you need!
 Student's may borrow up to their cost of attendance minus any other financial aid (e.g. loans, scholarships, waivers, etc.).

 Private student loans are not eligible for Federal Direct Loan Consolidation - however, lending institutions do offer private consolidation loans.

 If any of the following situations apply to you, please discuss with your private loan lender before completing the loan application to make sure you are eligible for the loan you have chosen.
 Some lenders will not offer a loan to students who have one or more of these situations:

 - Paying a balance from a previous semester

 - Currently receiving more aid than the cost of attendance at WIU